arpitthool/blogger-app/README.md

 ## grant db permissions to the user

-    all privileges on database mydb to myuser;
+    grant all privileges on database mydb to myuser;

 ## select a db